christoph-phillips/blog/content/portfolio/a-simon-game.md

   A Simon Game built with JQuery and Vanilla JS with timing events and simple UI.
 description: >-
-  An independent front-end project to test my JavaScript and JQuery skills, this Simon game creates a set of lighting and sound events that users have to emulate.
+  An independent front-end project, this Simon game creates a set of lighting and sound events that users have to emulate.

   It uses custom css animation and styling of components with each progression in the game.

    There are a variety of user options, and the game interval decreases in sections of play, making the game more difficult throughout.
 Go on, have a play, if you get to 20 you win!
 features: |-
   * JQuery and JavaScript to control user interaction and game events.
   * CSS animations and transitions for game display changes.